PaulZC/IridiumSBD/documentation/README.md

 - The library calculates and transmits the required headers and checksums and retries the operation for up to 300 seconds by default.
 (To change this value, call **adjustSendReceiveTimeout**.)
 - The maximum size of a transmitted packet (including header and checksum) is 340 bytes.
 - The maximum size of a received packet is 270 bytes.
-- If there are any messages in the RX queue, the first of these is discarded when this function is called.
+- If provided, the user's **ISBDCallback** function is repeatedly called during this operation.
-- If provided, the user’s **ISBDCallback** function is repeatedly called during this operation.
+- The library returns the size of the buffer actually received into rxBufferSize.
+This value should always be set to the actual buffer size before calling sendReceiveSBDText.

 ### Utilities